arangodb/docs/3.10/arangosearch-views.md

   values.
 For example, you can search the sub-objects and all the conditions need to be met by a single sub-object instead of across all of them.

+  This property is available in the Enterprise Edition only.

   {% hint 'info' %}
   You cannot use the `nested` property at the top-level of the link properties.
   It needs to have a parent field, e.g.